Local Regulations

 City Requirements

-- Business License: Obtain a business license to operate legally within the city.
+- Business License: Obtain a business license specific to your city to operate legally.

 State Requirements